 Our Verdict

 For most long-horizon investors who are willing to do basic research, direct plans are unambiguously better.
-The 1–1.5% annual expense ratio difference is not a minor rounding error — it compounds into lakhs over 15–20 years on typical Indian household investment amounts.
+The 1-1.5% annual expense ratio difference isn't a minor rounding error.
+It compounds into lakhs over 15-20 years on typical Indian household investment amounts.

-The only legitimate reason to choose a regular plan is if a qualified, accountable advisor adds genuine, measurable value — preventing behavioural errors, providing goal-based planning, managing complexity — that exceeds what you pay in commission.
-A bank relationship manager who calls you at quarter-end to "review your portfolio" does not meet this bar.
+The only legitimate reason to choose a regular plan is if a qualified, accountable advisor adds genuine, measurable value, preventing behavioural errors, providing goal-based planning, managing complexity, that exceeds what you pay in commission.
+A bank relationship manager who calls you at quarter-end to "review your portfolio" doesn't meet this bar.

 Start with direct plans.
 If you find yourself consistently making poor decisions without guidance, consider a fee-only RIA who charges transparently and still recommends direct plans.
-What you should avoid: paying 1–1.5% per year in perpetuity to a distributor for service that costs nothing on a direct platform.
+Avoid paying 1-1.5% per year in perpetuity to a distributor for service that costs nothing on a direct platform.